 CJ204 Global Crime.
 3 hours.
 An examination of international crime operations including sea and air piracy, smuggling and terrorism.
 Cross-listed with PS204.
 Prerequisite: CJ100 or instructor's permission.
 Odd-numbered Falls.

 CJ206 Criminal Investigation I. 3 hours.
 This class introduces the student majoring in Criminal Justice to the history and evolution of criminal investigation, the legal aspects of investigation, and basic crime-scene techniques including crime scene searches, photography and sketching, interviewing, the collection and preservation of physical evidence, and property crimes.
 Open only to Criminal Justice majors.
 Prerequisites: CJ202 with at least a "C," or instructor's permission.
-Odd-numbered Falls.
+Fall.

 CJ260 Special Problems.
 1-5 hours.
 Independent study or research on a subject of interest to an individual student.
 Prerequisite: Instructor's permission.